Editor's note: This article was originally published on Oct. 16, 2019 ahead of Bleed Out's Wisconsin premiere at the Milwaukee Film Festival.

 Aurora Health Care has never claimed responsibility for any of the events that lead to Judie Burrows' coma and subsequent decline in health, according to Stephen Burrows.
-Because of the permanent brain damage after the coma, his mom needs 24/7 care.
-She's currently living in long-term hospice at a care facility in Milwaukee.
+Because of the permanent brain damage after the coma, his mom needed 24/7 care.

 "It's been tough," he says.
 "Our lawsuit is done, our film is done, so the dust has settled and I do see light.
 Mostly from these medical institutions who are using the film, I see real hope and that's helping heal me a little bit."